datacommonsorg/website/localization.md

 NOTE: Don't forget to update the list of languages in that file if a new language is added.

-## TODO

-1. Make sure our English place types make it into the input translation files.
-I have a variable translation in the code but no way of extracting it, and it probably won't be covered by the chart configs.
-1. Make sure we have translations for place names.
-1. Adapt steps above to pull in actual translations.

 # For Jinja / Python translations

 See these pages for info about: